AI-generated

 Provisions

-• Amnesty Proclamation No. 8, dated September 7, 1946 — This proclamation provides amnesty for persons who committed acts penalized under the Revised Penal Code in furtherance of the resistance to the enemy or against persons aiding in the war effort of the enemy.
-Its terms were central to determining if petitioners could avail of amnesty.
+• Amnesty Proclamation No. 8 (September 7, 1946) — Extended amnesty to persons who committed acts penalized under the Revised Penal Code "in furtherance of the resistance to the enemy or against persons aiding in the war effort of the enemy."

-• Department of Justice Administrative Order No. 144, series of 1950 (amending Administrative Order No. 179, dated November 17, 1949) — This order explicitly directs that "in order that the Amnesty Commission may take cognizance of the case, the accused or respondent must allege or claim verbally or in writing that he committed the acts charged against him in furtherance of the resistance movement or against persons who acted in the war efforts of the enemy."
-The Court found its application by the Court of Appeals proper as it was issued pursuant to the rulings in Llanita and Guillermo.
+• Department of Justice Administrative Order No. 144 (October 11, 1950) — Amending Administrative Order No. 179; directed that for the Amnesty Commission to take cognizance, the accused must allege or claim verbally or in writing that he committed the acts charged in furtherance of the resistance movement or against persons aiding the enemy.